NegDL: Privacy-Preserving Deep Learning Based on Negative Database

 In the past decade, deep learning has achieved great attention from both academic community and industry due to its capability on exploiting useful knowledge from large-scale data.
 Deep learning has been widely used in variety of fields and has made many remarkable breakthroughs.
 However, few studies have focused on the importance of the privacy issue that becomes more important than ever since a large amount of data are involved.
 For example, medical data may contain the private data from patients, e.g., their diseases, family history and DNA sequence.
 If these data are not well protected during deep learning in real-world scenarios, the sensitive information may be leaked and personal privacy will be threatened.

-In recent years, several methods for privacy-preserving deep learning have been proposed, e.g. [16-23], however, most of them suffer from a non-negligible degradation of either efficiency or accuracy.
-Specifically, the methods based on differential privacy [16-18] protect data privacy by adding noise, which will influence the data precision and utility.
-The methods based on homomorphic encryption [19-21] usually require high computational cost and the efficiency would become unbearable in the scenarios with large-scale data.
+In recent years, several methods for privacy-preserving deep learning have been proposed. however, most of them suffer from a non-negligible degradation of either efficiency or accuracy.
+Specifically, the methods based on differential privacy [1] protect data privacy by adding noise, which will influence the data precision and utility.
+The methods based on homomorphic encryption [2] usually require high computational cost and the efficiency would become unbearable in the scenarios with large-scale data.